Lezaleas/Reviews-Churn/METHODOLOGY.md

 ---

-# 4. Repurchases and Customer Purchase Histograms
+# 4. Repurchase Rate and Customer Purchase Histograms

 An order was considered to have a repurchase when the same customer had a chronologically subsequent order.
 Subsequent orders were included regardless of their order status, including cancelled or still-in-progress orders, since the customer is displaying interest in  repurchasing.